 You may have heard the terms credit history and credit score.
 Consumers who hope to borrow money may know that the lending industry uses credit histories and credit scores to help determine whether they get approved for a credit card, loan or mortgage.
-But what exactly is a credit history, what is a credit score -- and why are they so important?
+But what exactly is a credit history, what is a credit score — and why are they so important?

 1. Lenders look to credit histories.
-Before lending money, banks and other creditors look to a consumer’s credit history -- basically a record of whether or not you’ve paid your bills -- to make sure the borrower is likely to repay them.
+Before lending money, banks and other creditors look to a consumer’s credit history — basically a record of whether or not you’ve paid your bills — to make sure the borrower is likely to repay them.
 That credit history, contained in a consumer’s credit report, determines how much credit is made available to you and under what terms, such as the interest rate.

 4. Credit reports include several types of information.
-Experian’s spokeswoman explains that a consumer’s credit report contains four types of data on the borrower: identifying information (including name, address, phone number, Social Security number, date of birth and spouse’s name), account history (individual account information such as the date opened, credit limit or loan amount, balance, monthly payment, payment status and payment history), data from public records (such as federal bankruptcy records, tax liens, monetary judgments and overdue child support payments) and a record of inquiries into your credit history.
+Experian’s spokeswoman said a consumer’s credit report contains four types of data on the borrower: identifying information (including name, address, phone number, Social Security number, date of birth and spouse’s name), account history (individual credit account information such as the date opened, credit limit or loan amount, balance, monthly payment, payment status and payment history), data from public records (such as federal bankruptcy records, tax liens, monetary judgments and overdue child support payments) and a record of inquiries into your credit history.

 5. Some credit report information could be wrong.
 A look at your credit report may reveal that it contains some incorrect information.
 It’s important to address these errors since they could hurt your ability to borrow money.
 If you find any mistakes on your credit report, get them fixed by contacting both the credit bureau that included the error and the creditor that supplied the inaccurate information.

 6. Credit report data used to calculate credit scores.
 Just like a grade point average sums up all your schoolwork with a single number, your credit score sums up your borrowing history.
-Teachers look at your GPA to figure out where you rank as a student; lenders look at your credit score to determine how you rank as a borrower.
+Educational institutions look at your GPA to figure out where you rank as a student; lenders look at your credit score to determine how you rank as a borrower.
 “A credit score is a number that summarizes your credit risk, based on a snapshot of your credit report at a particular point in time,” Watts says.
 “A credit score helps lenders evaluate your credit report and estimate your credit risk.”

 8. Other credit scores.
-Fair Isaac isn’t the only company offering a credit score.
+FICO isn’t the only company offering a credit score.
 For example, VantageScore, launched in March 2006, is a credit scoring joint venture between the three major credit bureaus, Equifax, Experian and TransUnion.
-Although VantageScore uses its own unique scoring model, VantageScore has some similarities with the FICO score: VantageScore is a three-digit number (ranging from 501 to 990, with a higher score representing a lower risk) calculated using the information in your credit report from the three major credit bureaus.
+Although VantageScore uses its own unique scoring model, it has some similarities with the FICO score: The VantageScore measures your creditworthiness with a three-digit number (ranging from 501 to 990, with a higher score representing a lower risk) calculated using the information in your credit report from the three major credit bureaus.
 However, the FICO score still remains more widely used than VantageScore by creditors when making lending decisions.
-NonFICO credit scores are sometimes dimissively referred to as "FAKO" scores.

-10. Service providers, employers may also consider your credit report.
+10. Service providers, employers may also review your credit report.
 It’s not only banks and credit card issuers that may consider your credit history.
 “Most lenders as well as many service providers and employers utilize consumer credit report information in assessing applications for credit, services and employment,” says Steven Katz, director of consumer education at TransUnion’s TrueCredit.com.
-In other words, credit histories impact more than just applications for credit -- they may also matter when you are purchasing a cell phone plan or applying for a job.
+In other words, credit histories impact more than just applications for credit — they may also matter when you are purchasing a cell phone plan or applying for a job.